You have no items in your cart.

 Another marvelous table wine is our Cherry Charm.
 The savoury flavours from your favourite dinner bring out the light spicy notes in the cherry.

 We make a fortified mead!
-Our Chocolate Cherry or Chocolate Strawberry (coming for Christmas 2019) are going to please your palate.
+Our limited edition Chocolate Strawberry mead is going to please your palate.
 The full body you love with rich honey sweetness and a delicate chocolate finish.
 Dessert in a glass.
 Or to be really decadent, try it with cheesecake or your favourite cream-filled pastry.

 And I won’t forget to mention:

 - Haskap Haven – What’s a haskap berry?
 You’ll find out below.
 For now, just know that they’re fabulous in mead!
 Serving up a filet mignon or chateau briand for that special occasion?
 Open our haskap.
 Glorious fruit notes layered over hints of honey and a little toasty caramel from the oaking, with an off-dry finish.
 This is a wine that never disappoints.

 - Cranberry Cheer – This mead has been expressly finished to pair with sweet meats like turkey or pork.
 So for your family get togethers, whether you’re serving poultry or ham, this is a must for your table.
 Tart cranberries with a touch of honey – we’ve put the cocktail in the cranberry.